Ph.D., University of Texas

 Dr. Dobranski is the author of Readers and Authorship in Early Modern England (2005), winner of the SAMLA Studies Award; Milton, Authorship, and the Book Trade (1999); and A Variorum Commentary on the Poems of John Milton: “Samson Agonistes” (2009), winner of the John T. Shawcross Award.
 He also co-edited Milton and Heresy (1998) and edited Milton in Context (2010), both winners of the Irene Samuel Memorial Award.
 He has received both a Pforzheimer Fellowship from the Harry Ransom Humanities Research Center and a Seminar Fellowship to the Texas Institute for Literary and Textual Studies.
 Most recently, he completed The Cambridge Introduction to Milton (2012).
 His articles on early modern literature have appeared in various multi-authored collections as well as ELR, Milton Quarterly, Milton Studies, Modern Philology, PMLA, RES, The Seventeenth Century, and SEL.

-Originally from Pennsylvania, Dr. Dobranski is a die-hard Phillies, Springsteen, and Redskins fan.
+Originally from Pennsylvania, Dr. Dobranski is a die-hard Phillies, Springsteen, and Washington football fan.
 He lives with his brilliant wife Shannon and their amazing daughter Audrey.

 Milton in Context.
 Cambridge: Cambridge University Press, 2010.
 Editor.